 - Turn off the oven and crack the oven door about 2-inches, holding it open with a wooden spoon.
 Keep the cheesecake in the oven for 30 minutes, then remove the wooden spoon and open the oven door completely.
 Let the cake cool in the oven for an additional 30 minutes.

-- Transfer the cake to a wire cooling rack and when it has cooled completely place it into the refrigerator for at least 6 hours or overnight.
+- Transfer the cake to a wire cooling rack and when it has cooled completely place it in the refrigerator for at least 6 hours or overnight.

 - Transfer the cheesecake to the work surface, unsnap the hinge on the side of the pan and lift off the rim of the pan.
 Gently peel away the parchment paper around the side of the cake.